-On the other hand, at the individual patient level, there was no clear clustering of improvement across clinically relevant domains.
-Hence, the subset of patients with the greatest reduction in health service utilisation were not consistently those with the greatest stabilisation in ppFEV1 decline, nor were they necessarily associated with the greatest improvements in weight.
-These findings of improvements in various clinical domains as well patient-focused and health service-related outcomes, underscores the importance of including these measures in both clinical trials and in the post-trial clinical evaluation setting where possible.
-Given the progressive rollout of CFTR modulator therapies including LUM-IVA, tezacaftor-ivacaftor (TEZ-IVA) and elexacaftor-tezacaftor-ivacaftor ("Trikafta"), it can be argued that this will need to be matched with a parallel real-world evaluation.
+consistently those with the greatest stabilisation in FEV1 % pred decline nor were they necessarily associated with the greatest improvements in weight.
+These findings of improvements in various clinical domains as well patient-focused and health service-related outcomes underscore the importance of including these measures in both clinical trials and in the post-trial clinical evaluation setting where possible.
+Given the progressive rollout of CFTR modulator therapies including LUM/IVA, tezacaftor/ivacaftor and elexacaftor/tezacaftor/ivacaftor, it can be argued that this will need to be matched with a parallel real-world evaluation.
 This will best inform the continuous evolution of clinical models of care for adults with CF, especially as care shifts away from inpatient care and acute exacerbations to requiring a higher proportion of their hospital visits in the outpatient setting.
-Given that patients with ppFEV1 <40% were also excluded from clinical trials of triple combination therapy for CF patients, real-world evaluation of its clinical effects in severe lung disease are also critical.
-Our data reporting on body composition changes on LUM-IVA will also provide comparative data for interpretation of the greater weight gain seen with triple combination therapy, which is particularly relevant given that excess adiposity is associated with normal weight obesity.
-14
+Given that patients with FEV1 % pred <40% were also excluded from clinical trials of triple combination therapy for CF patients, real-world evaluation of its clinical effects in severe lung disease is also critical.
+Our data reporting on body composition changes on LUM/IVA will also provide comparative data for interpretation of the greater weight gain seen with triple combination therapy [27, 28], which is particularly relevant given that excess adiposity is associated with normal-weight obesity [14].

-Although our data indicated an expected positive correlation between the reduction in hospitalisation days and IVAB usage, changes in health service utilisation and pulmonary function were not correlated, nor were improvements in nutritional parameters and pulmonary function status.
-The latter two findings suggest that the improvement in physiological measures following the commencement of LUM-IVA is relatively discordant in severe lung disease.
+Although our data indicated an expected positive correlation between the reduction in hospitalisation days and IVAB usage, changes in health service utilisation and pulmonary function were not correlated nor were improvements in nutritional parameters and pulmonary function status.
+The latter two findings suggest that the improvement in physiological measures following commencement of LUM/IVA is relatively discordant in severe lung disease.
 This may have significant mechanistic implications.
 Specifically, pathobiological drivers for exacerbations in airway infection, ongoing inflammation and catabolic processes at the very least are not completely overlapping and appear to be variably responsive to CFTR modulator intervention at the individual patient level.
-A recent biomarker study suggested heterogeneity in the response to CFTR modulator treatment.
+A recent biomarker study suggested heterogeneity in the response to CFTR modulator treatment [29].
 As "real-world" experience with CFTR modulators accumulates, emerging information on variability in clinical responses will help guide clinical decision making.

-The reversal of previous weight loss and stability of FFM signals in our CF cohort with more severe lung disease treated with compassionate use LUM-IVA for one year is an important finding.
-Given that malnutrition is associated with poor outcomes both pre- and post-lung transplantation, interventions to maintain and improve nutritional status are key components of the management of patients with severe lung disease (reference to be added CFF consensus guidelines on management of CF patients with end-stage lung disease.
-Our findings suggest that FFM change was associated with reduced requirement for hospitalisation and parenteral antibiotics, although not necessarily associated with improvements in rates of pulmonary function decline.
+The reversal of previous weight loss and stability of fat-free mass signals in our CF cohort with more severe lung disease treated with compassionate use LUM/IVA for 1 year is an important finding.
+Given that malnutrition is associated with poor outcomes both pre- and post-lung transplantation, interventions to maintain and improve nutritional status are key components of the management of patients with severe lung disease [30].
+Our findings suggest that fat-free mass change was associated with reduced requirement for hospitalisation and parenteral antibiotics, although not necessarily associated with improvements in rates of pulmonary function decline.
 Although our real-world evaluation study was not designed to examine the mechanisms underpinning our observations and therefore cannot delineate the potential contribution of improvements in the anorectic/catabolic state to improvements in nutritional parameters, it does nevertheless suggest that these and other factors are likely to be important.
-These factors may include: improvements in gastro-intestinal absorption of nutrients; increased nutrient intake, improvements in neuro-hormonal stress metabolism; reduction in resting energy expenditure and improvements in intracellular energetics and metabolic efficiencies, with most of the evidence in support of mechanisms underlying nutritional improvements coming from studies on ivacaftor.31-33 There was relatively minimal change seen in extracellular water as a percentage of total body water across the cohort throughout the one-year period, whereas the weight and fat mass gains generally plateaued between 6 months and one year.
+These factors may include improvements in gastrointestinal absorption of nutrients, increased nutrient intake, improvements in neurohormonal stress metabolism, reduction in resting energy expenditure, and improvements in intracellular energetics and metabolic efficiencies, with most of the evidence in support of mechanisms underlying nutritional improvements coming from studies on ivacaftor [31-33].
+There was relatively minimal change seen in ECW as a percentage of TBW across the cohort throughout the 1-year period, whereas the weight and fat mass gains generally plateaued between 6 months and 1 year.